DevExpress-Examples/bi-dashboard-non-visual-custom-export/readme.md

 D:\work\test\app>DashboardExporterApp.exe D:/work/test
 ```

-The application prints the `Dashboard.xml` dashboard located in the _Dashboards_ folder next to the application.
+The application generates a PDF file from the `Dashboard.xml` dashboard and places it in the _Dashboards_ folder next to the application.

 ![](web-dashboard-non-visual-export.png)